Design example 3: tornado scenario

 After working through the Tornado Warning design example, it may have occurred to you that it would be handy to be able to save your settings for reuse - or even to store multiple configurations to cover a broad array of situations.
 Workflow scenarios allow you to do exactly that.
 Form senders can then select the scenario that best matches the situation, allowing for quicker and more accurate communication.

-If you're not already familiar with scenarios, take a few minutes to read through Define scenarios.
+If you're not already familiar with scenarios, take a few minutes to read through our topic on scenarios.

 To begin, navigate to the Tornado Warning form, click the Edit drop-down list and select Scenarios.